therealexpertai/nlapi-java/README.md

 ```
 ## Documentation

-The ResponseDocument class provides object-based representation of the API JSON response as described in the documentation portal at (https://docs.expert.ai/nlapi/v1/).
+The ResponseDocument class provides an object-based representation of the API JSON response as described in the [documentation portal](https://docs.expert.ai/nlapi/v1/):
+* disambiguation Response
+*
+*
+*
+*